 Now, jumping to 2018.
 As machine learning engineers fresh out of college, we started an ML services business to solve real-world problems with AI.
 We landed Target as our first client and developed a predictive maintenance solution for the devices used by staff in their 1000+ stores.
 This project helped us stay bootstrapped.
 But in the process, we discovered the challenges that AI projects face before they can take off, and one big problem was data sharing and exchange between data-owning teams and data-using teams.
 We learned that privacy, ownership, and transparency were the primary problems that surfaced in many different forms across different types of organizations.

-We started experimenting with many privacy-preserving ML approaches like, federated learning, Trusted Execution/Confidential Computing, Multiparty-computation, differential-privacy and a few more.
+We started a research lab and started experimenting with many privacy-preserving ML approaches like, federated learning, Trusted Execution/Confidential Computing, Multiparty-computation, differential-privacy and a few more.
 We learnt that CC was particularly fitting given their ability to scale more efficiently for the conditions we observed in certain markets.
 We were part of Intel, NetApp, Microsoft, and Cisco’s accelerators to refine and develop the technology to prototype new products that addressed data-sharing related challenges in large infrastructure enterprises.

 We raised 2M from Accel in 2020 to build the market.
-After 3 micro-pivots, we landed on Lending Fintech as a beachhead market with 5 pilots but unfortunately failed to scale the business due to the impact of the end of ZIRP period which impacted the American fintech market drastically (and many other reasons in hindsight).
+After 3 micro-pivots and multiple iterations of customer discovery, we landed on Lending Fintech as a beachhead market with many pilots but unfortunately failed to scale the business due to the impact of the end of ZIRP period which impacted the American fintech market drastically (and many other reasons in hindsight).
 But this experience was rife with crucial learnings about customer discovery and understanding nuances in market structures.